 Service the batteries as necessary.
 If an automatic transfer switch is installed without a built-in charge circuit, connect a separate battery charger.
-A battery charger is required when the PowerCommand control is set to the Awake mode.
+Proper selection and maintenance of batteries and battery chargers is essential for system reliability.

 AWARNING Ignition of explosive battery gases can cause severe personal injury or death.
 Always connect negative (-) battery cable last to prevent arcing.